With the darkest of my thoughts transferred to written words at times I can see the light.

 Betty laughed, running dirty fingers through her short brown bob she bent to pick the mushroom.

 ''Don't ye 'av enough in yer basket there, honey?'' said a voice.
-The girls looked about, shocked by this intrusion.
+The girls looked about, shocked by this sudden intrusion.

 ''Who said that?'' asked Betty standing up, directing her attention to Shona.
 Shona shrugged.
 Her face drained of colour.
 She wiped her hands on her jeans, sticky from maggots and dirty from the earth.